 Insert Molding vs. Overmolding

-The difference of overmolding are the number of steps required to achieve the end result, and the resulting item itself.
+The differences of overmolding are the number of steps required to achieve the end result, and the resulting item itself.
 Overmolding can be used as a double injection molding process, while insert molding is commonly one shot.
 Products that are obtained through overmolding (double injection molding process) have a very long life and often retain good safety features.

 The Two Shot injection molding process, also referred to as double injection molding, is widely recognized as a complex manufacturing process that involves the use of two separate materials to produce a molded product.
 Two-shot molding (often referred to as double injection molding) is still a part of the insert molding family and deals delicately with the molding insert.

 Two Shot molding is effective, evolving, and an innovative manufacturing approach employed by industries to manufacture complicated components, primarily from two distinct (usually plastic) materials, which are far too complicated as well as uneconomical to produce using conventional molding processes.

 Generally, this manufacturing process is carried out on a machine specially designed and built to carry out a double injection in a single cycle.
 The first stage involves injecting the one type of plastic into a mold.
 On completion of this insert molding process, the machine rotates the plastic mold automatically before injecting another type of plastic through into the mold.

 Two-shot plastic molding creates a powerful molecular bond by optimizing the co-polymerization of the two substrates (one of which is usually hard while the other is soft).
 The ability to create a molded unit from two different types of materials in one process is the biggest advantage to insert molding as a double injection molding process.